tl-its-umich-edu/my-learning-analytics/README.md

 1. Download the latest SQL file from this link: https://drive.google.com/drive/u/0/folders/1Pj7roNjRPGyumKKal8-h5E6ukUiXTDI9.
 1. Load database with data. `docker exec -i student_dashboard_mysql mysql -u student_dashboard_user --password=student_dashboard_pw student_dashboard < {name of sql file}`

+You may also optionally place the json settings directly into the `ENV_JSON` environment variable if your deployment environment doesn't easily support mounting the `env.json` file into container.
+When using `ENV_JSON` put the entire contents of `env.json` into it as single line string.

 #### Logging in as admininstrator
 1. Navigate to http://localhost:5001/ and log in as:
     ```